hcederna/student-groups-optimization/README.md

 ### Setup a virtual environment with Anaconda

 The next step is to create a virtual environment on your computer.
-This environment will hold the Python version and packages necessary for student groups optimization.
+This environment holds the Python version and packages necessary for student groups optimization.
 We can build the environment using the [Anaconda Distribution](https://www.anaconda.com/what-is-anaconda/), a popular Python data science platform for package management and deployment.
 If you already have Anaconda installed, move on to the next step.
 Otherwise, [download Anaconda here](https://www.anaconda.com/download/).

 To confirm Anaconda is installed correctly, [open a terminal window](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) and run: